abstractalchemist/madlet-test-plane/README.md

 ## Assumptions

 The following documents the assumptions under which the stakeholders, which include the testers, developers, and users will be operating under during each testing phase.
 Risk mitigation strategies should these assumptions fail will be documented under the risk mitigation section.
+Assumptions specific to each testing objective will be described in the testing strategy under each objective.

 It is assumed that the tester has physical access to the system in which the MADLET software will be installed.
 The tester must have some form of administrative access to the system, such as the ability to sudo to the root user, the ability to transfer software to and from the system, and the ability to reconfigure the system as needed.